Himalayan Yoga Academy

 History of Yoga

-Yoga originated 1 5,000 years ago in the Himalayan Belt (Himavat kshetra) and then initially developed in the whole South Asian region (Bharata Khanda).
+Yoga originated 15,000 years ago in the Himalayan Belt (Himavat kshetra).
+Then initially developed in the whole South Asian region (Bharata Khanda).
 Over time, yoga developed as philosophy, spirituality, psychology, science, and health as well.
 Yoga has been promoted and developed in different periods of ancient times.
 It is very essential for the coming generation.
 It plays a vital role in keeping the new generation healthy, happy, moral, disciplined, creative, visionary, etc.

 Aim of Yoga